Getting help for a blocked milk duct, mastitis and breast abscess

 - Try to trigger your let-down reflex by relaxing.
 Breathing exercises can help.

 - Give your baby the affected breast first.
-Gently massage the lump towards the nipple.
+Gently massage the lump towards the nipple using the flat part of your finger rather than your fingertip.

-Place an ice-pack or chilled cabbage leaf on your breast to relieve pain and reduce inflammation after a feed.
+Place a cold pack or ice-pack wrapped in cloth on your breast to relieve pain and reduce inflammation.

 If you think you have mastitis, follow the same steps as for a blocked milk duct.
-You should also do the following:
+If your symptoms don’t improve, you might have an infection.
+Here’s what to do:

 - See your GP as soon as possible.
 You’ll probably be prescribed antibiotics to help with both the inflammation and the infection.
 You can keep breastfeeding while taking these.

-- Keep breastfeeding until your symptoms have cleared, because there’s a risk of developing a breast abscess if you stop breastfeeding during this time.
+- Keep breastfeeding until your symptoms have cleared, because there’s a risk of developing a breast abscess if you stop.
 Try to drain the affected breast as much as possible.

-- Express your breastmilk if you’re too sick to breastfeed or your baby won’t feed.
+- Express your breastmilk if you’re too unwell to breastfeed or your baby won’t feed.
 Even if you have an infection, the breastmilk is still safe for your baby to drink.

 - Get plenty of rest.